moggiez/aws-event-driven-lambda-cookiecutter/README.md

-# aws-lambda-api-cookiecutter
+# aws-event-driven-lambda-cookiecutter

-A cookiecutter for generating an API backed up by AWS Lambda and DynamoDB.
-Cookiecutter generates the javascript code and the terraform infrastructure code.
+A cookiecutter for generating an AWS Lambda which is driven by events of certain type in AWS EventBridge.

 # Installing